-\begin{proof} For nonlinear Schr\"odinger equations without the Langevin term $\tau^{-1}S\psi$, the local well-posedness result is well-established in literature, see for example \cite{KK} and references therein.
-Therefore in this proof we only present the technical details concerning the term $\tau^{-1}S\psi$.
+\begin{proof} For nonlinear Schr\"odinger equations without the Langevin term $\tau^{-1}S\psi$, local well-posedness is well established in the literature, see for example \cite{KK} and references therein.
+Therefore, in this proof we only present the technical details concerning the Langevin term $\tau^{-1}S\psi$.